LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 The Conversation Tester requires that the entire pipeline for messaging is in place and ready:

 * In Conversational Cloud, there must exist a bot user (an agent) that is assigned a skill.
-* In Conversation Builder, the bot must have a deployed agent connector that's assigned to the bot user, and the connector must be online.
+* In Conversation Builder, the bot must have a deployed agent connector that's assigned to the bot user, and the agent connector must be online.

 ### Access the Conversation Tester
 You can access the Conversation Tester in two ways: